Linux Content Index

 As you can see, user space idea didn’t pan out quite well:http://tekrants.me/2012/05/22/fuse-file-system-port-for-embedded-linux/

-1. Register mount & unmount calls with the VFS.
+1. Register mount & unmount call backs with the VFS.

-2. Mount call creates and registers a root directory inode .
+2. Mount call is responsible for creation and registration of a root directory inode .

-3. Root directory inode is the point of entry to the volume, it gives VFS function pointers to inode operations (like create) and file operations (like open,read) & directory operations (like readdir).
+3. Root directory inode is the point of entry to the volume, it furnishes specific function pointers later invoked by VFS for inode operations (like create) and file operations (like open,read) & directory operations (like readdir).

 The above three steps and your file system driver is all set, this means Linux will have enough information to translate an “Open” call from application to the file system specific open call, thanks to the function pointers inside the root inode.

-Dentry is another kernel structure which exist for every file & directory, for example, accessing a path “/mnt/ramfs” will lead to creation of two dentries, one each for “mnt” and “ramfs”.
+Dentries — Another kernel structure which exists for every file & directory, for example, accessing a path “/mnt/ramfs” will lead to creation of two in dentry structures, one each for “mnt” and “ramfs”.
 Note that “ramfs” dentry will have a parent pointer to “mnt” dentry and a pointer to its own VFS inode.
-A Dentry in fact encompasses the attributes like name & parent of a file system entry, one of the rationales behind separation of the Inode core from these attributes are the existence of links where a single Inode is shared across multiple Dentries.
+A Dentry in fact encompasses the attributes like name & parent directory of a file system entry, one of the rationales behind separation of the Inode core from these attributes are the existence of links where a single Inode is shared across multiple Dentries.

 a.
 Consider opening a file with the path “/mnt/ramfs/dir1/dir2/foo.txt”

 b.
 The dentry elements in the above path are “mnt”, “ramfs”, “dir1”, “dir2” & “foo.txt”